top of page

 Aluminum

-Highly recyclable and can be processed repeatedly without quality loss.
+Aluminum is highly recyclable.
+It can be processed repeatedly without quality loss.
 Recycling saves up to 95% of the energy required to produce "virgin" aluminum.

 Glass